noncorpus/DnD5e/campaign_notes/README.md

 - assisted by Jin'kens (god of theivery
 - scroll IOU
 - chain mail
-- 1000 pieces of gold
+- 1000 pieces of golda
+- 4 cobalts, ambush drakes, 2 gargoyles, floating suit of armor and gorro.